ankurk91/vue-bootstrap-datetimepicker/README.md

 * This should open the demo page at ``http://localhost:8080``

 ### todo
-* Inline mode, who use it ?
+* Inline mode, who uses it ?
-* Update to webpack v3.0 when stable

 ### License
 [MIT](LICENSE.txt) License